 TrovaTrip Blog

-How to capture your favorite vacation moments with the camera in your pocket.
+How to capture your favorite vacation moments with the camera in your pocket

 It’s amazing that most of us carry a high-quality camera in our pockets with us wherever we go these days.
 Unless you’re a professional or really know your way around a DSLR, the truth is that most smartphones have just about everything you need in a camera for your travels.
-Most of what you need for a spectacular photo doesn’t even come from the tool itself, it comes from the photo’s composition and the eye of the photographer.
-Here are a few tips that will take your travel Instagram from interesting to incredible, with a little bit of help from your phone.
+Most of what you need for a spectacular photo doesn’t even come from the tool itself; it comes from the photo’s composition and the eye of the photographer.
+Here are a few phone photography tips that will take your travel Instagram from interesting to incredible with a little bit of help from your phone.

 TrovaTrip woman in forest holding cellphone taking photo of waterfall

-1. Know Your Audience
+1. Know your audience

 Who are you taking your photos for?
 Yourself?
 Your family back home?
 Your Instagram followers?
 Your mom might want to see goofy selfies of you and your friends on the beach or in front of an ancient castle, and you might want to remember the goofy sign out in front of that pub for yourself, but your Instagram audience might be more interested in grand landscapes and shots that inspire wanderlust.
-Knowing your audience will help you keep a focus, and decide which pictures you want to take.
+Knowing your audience will help you keep a focus and decide which pictures you want to take.

-2. Educate Yourself
+2. Educate yourself

 TrovaTrip man holding phone inside a monument taking a picture of his other hand holding a phone taking a picture

-3. Make Sure Your Phone is Up to the Task
+3. Make sure your phone is up to the task

 Nothing sucks more than a dead phone when you’re trying to take a photo.
 Keep your phone charged and ready, and think about carrying a small power brick in your day bag if your battery has a tendency to drain at the worst possible times.
-Another important thing to keep in mind is memory: you can spend some of your down time on trains or buses deleting photos you don’t like and making extra space for new ones, or make a habit of uploading your daily photos to the cloud when you get back to the hotel at night, so you’re not forced to delete all your apps just to get another few photos.
+Another important thing to keep in mind is memory: you can spend some of your downtime on trains or buses deleting photos you don’t like and making extra space for new ones, or make a habit of uploading your daily photos to the cloud when you get back to the hotel at night, so you’re not forced to delete all your apps just to get another few photos.

 TrovaTrip man holding phone horizontally taking a picture of the large mountain in front of him

-4. Get Up Early
+4. Get up early

 The mountains are beautiful, but do you know what isn’t?
 All those other tourists in the foreground of the photos you took.
-Bite the bullet and get up early in the mornings, and try to hit up some major tourist sites before the crowds get to them.
+Bite the bullet, get up early in the mornings, and try to hit up some major tourist sites before the crowds get to them.
 Your photos will look much cleaner and more striking, and you’ll be able to take advantage of the amazing natural light just after sunrise.

-5. Take Your Time
+5. Take your time

 TrovaTrip cellphone on a tripod taking a picture of a festival of people in front of a large monument

-6. Invest in a Few Gadgets
+6. Invest in a few gadgets

 The hour just after sunrise and the hour just before sunset are known as the Golden Hour, when the light is soft with a warm golden glow.
 The Golden Hour provides perfect lighting for most photography and creates especially flattering lighting for selfies and portraits.
-The hour just before sunrise and the hour just after sunset, when the sun is gone but it’s still light out, are known as the Blue Hour, and the soft blue light at these times of day are amazing for capturing landscapes, cityscapes, and still subjects (with the help of your small travel tripod!).
+The hour just before sunrise and the hour just after sunset, when the sun is gone but it’s still light out, are known as the Blue Hour, and the soft blue light at these times of day is amazing for capturing landscapes, cityscapes, and still subjects (with the help of your small travel tripod!).

 Even in dark areas, using the flash on your phone isn’t a great idea and should be avoided whenever possible.
 If you find that you do really need the flash, ask a friend to use their phone as a flashlight instead of using the one on your phone.
-This way you can adjust where you want the light to come from and how you want to illuminate your subject.
+This way, you can adjust where you want the light to come from and how you want to illuminate your subject.

 TrovaTrip pov from the ground looking up at several skyscrapers against a cloudy grey sky